Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

 Assuming its factorization in single-particle $v_{2}$ coefficients~\cite{ABELEV:2013wsa}, the $V_{2\Delta}^{\rm{HFe-ch}}$ can be expressed as the product of the second-order Fourier coefficients of the heavy-flavour decay electron ($v_2^{\rm{HFe}}$) and charged particle ($v_2^{\rm{ch}}$) azimuthal distributions, hence $v_2^{\rm{HFe}}$ = $V_{2\Delta}^{\rm{HFe-ch}}/v_2^{\rm{ch}}$.
-The $v_2^{\rm{ch}}$ value in the range $0.3< p_{\rm{T}}^{\rm{ch}} <2$ GeV/$c$ was obtained from the weighted average of the values measured in smaller $p_{\rm{T}}^{\rm{ch}}$ ranges in~\cite{ABELEV:2013wsa}, providing $v_2^{\rm{ch}}$ = 0.0460 $\pm$ 0.0014(stat) $\pm$ 0.0046(syst).
-The $v_2^{\rm{HFe}}$ values are reported in Fig.~\ref{fig:v2Results} and compared to those measured for charged particles, dominated by light-flavour hadrons, and inclusive muons at large rapidity (in p-going and Pb-going directions), which are mostly coming from heavy-flavour hadron decays for $p_{\rm T}^{\rm \mu} > 2 $ GeV/$c$.
-The strength of the modulation is similar for heavy- and light-flavour particles, although the uncertainties are large and the $p_{\rm{T}}$ interval of electron parents (heavy-flavour hadrons) is considerably broader than the range addressed in the light-flavour hadron measurement.
-The comparison of $v_2^{\rm HFe}$ at mid-rapidity with $v_{2}$ of inclusive muons at forward and backward rapidity is not straightforward, due to the different cold nuclear matter effects affecting heavy-flavour production at different rapidities \cite{Acharya:2017hdv} and to the non-heavy-flavour contamination for muons at low $p_{\rm T}^{\rm \mu}$.
-A comparison of $v_2^{\rm{HFe}}$ with the J/$\psi$ results \cite{Acharya:2017tfn} is also challenging, considering the different fragmentation process of heavy quarks to open and hidden mesons, and is not presented here.
-The $v_2^{\rm HFe}$ in p--Pb collisions is found to be similar in magnitude to the one in non-central Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV~\cite{Adam:2016ssk}.
-The significance for $v_{2}^{\rm{HFe}} > 0$ is 5.1$\sigma$ for $1.5 < p_{\rm{T}}^{\rm{e}} < 4$ GeV/$c$, which provides a very strong indication for the presence of long-range anisotropies for heavy-flavour particles also in high-multiplicity p--Pb collisions.
+The $v_2^{\rm{ch}}$ value in the range $0.3< p_{\rm{T}}^{\rm{ch}} <2$ GeV/$c$ was obtained from the weighted average of the values measured in smaller $p_{\rm{T}}^{\rm{ch}}$ ranges in~\cite{ABELEV:2013wsa}, providing $v_2^{\rm{ch}}$ = 0.0594 $\pm$ 0.0010(stat) $\pm$ 0.0059 (syst).
+The obtained $v_{2}^{\rm{HFe}}$ values are reported in Fig.~\ref{fig:v2Results} and compared to $v_{2}$ of charged particles, dominated by light-flavour hadrons, and to inclusive muons at large rapidity, mostly originating from heavy-flavour hadron decays for $p_{\rm{T}}^{\mu} > 2$ GeV/$c$.
+The heavy-flavour decay electron $v_{2}$ is lower than $v_2^{\rm{ch}}$, though the uncertainties are large and the $p_{\rm{T}}$ interval of electron parents (heavy-flavour hadrons) is considerably broader than the range addressed in the light-flavour hadron measurement.
+The $v_2$ values for heavy-flavour electrons and inclusive muons are similar, although a direct comparison is not straightforward, given the different rapidities and the contamination in the muon sample for $p_{\rm{T}}^{\mu} < 2$ GeV/$c$.
+The $v_2^{\rm HFe}$ in p--Pb collisions has similar magnitude as the one in non-central Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV~\cite{Adam:2016ssk}.
+The significance for $v_{2}^{\rm{HFe}} > 0$ is 5.1$\sigma$ for $1.5 < p_{\rm{T}}^{\rm{e}} < 4$ GeV/$c$, providing very strong indications for the presence of long-range anisotropies for heavy-flavour particles in high-multiplicity p--Pb collisions.